cjabradshaw/Anemometer/README.md

 > <code>cityfile <- jsonlite::fromJSON(gzcon(url("https://bulk.openweathermap.org/sample/city.list.json.gz")))</code>

-The 2-digit ISO country code can be found <a href="https://www.statdns.com/cctlds/">here</a>, and you can access various versions and scales of the source JSON database <a href=": https://www.statdns.com/cctlds/">here</a>.
+The 2-digit ISO country code can be found <a href="https://www.statdns.com/cctlds/">here</a>, and you can access various versions and scales of the source JSON database <a href="https://www.statdns.com/cctlds/">here</a>.

 4. Simply run the function script <code>AnemometerFunction.R</code> in R, then you're ready to plot a real-time anemometer (including windspeed, wind direction temperature, date, and time as in the example plot above).
 Some examples: